-As we will describe in this Handbook, AMTA competitions reward teams that secure "wins" by scoring more points than the teams against which it competed.
-At the core of every competition is the focus on a persuasive presentation of the facts and knowledge of the law to the evaluators.
-But the details of how participants are permitted to present the case and how that presentation will be evaluated can vary considerably.
+As we will describe in this Handbook, AMTA competitions reward teams that secure "wins" by scoring more points than the teams against which they competed.
+At the core of every competition is the focus on a persuasive presentation of the facts and knowledge of the law.
+But the details of how participants are permitted to present the cse and how that presentation will be evaluated can vary considerably.